ManavKumar5/ManavKumar5/README.md

 ### Data Analyst Intern — Ai Variant, Mumbai
 **Aug 2024 – May 2025 · 10 months**
-- Built interactive Power BI and Tableau dashboards with dynamic KPI visualisations and drill-downs by status, year, and geography.
+- Built interactive Power BI and Tableau dashboards with dynamic KPI visualisations and drill-downs by status, year, and geography — enabling data-driven decision-making across the organisation.
 - Performed in-depth data analysis on **300,000+ records** using SQL and Excel; conducted anomaly detection and validation to ensure data integrity.
 - Integrated multi-source data (SQL + Excel) into a unified reporting layer, automating ETL workflows and **reducing manual reporting effort by 20%**.
 - Identified that campaigns under 60 days had a **74% higher success rate** — insight directly adopted by the strategy team.